About

 Self-Education Pathway Assessment System.
 The curriculum includes six layers of self-deception countermeasures: falsifiable criteria, external evaluation as the default, provisional status for unreviewed work, documented revision history, monthly self-audit, and the cross-thread principle–the recognition that my mind, left to evaluate itself, will return a favorable verdict.
 The system does not rely on my integrity to function.
 It relies on structural checks that make it difficult to advance substandard work.

 REDI.
 I have produced a product requirements document for REDI (Reintegrating with Discipline and Integrity), a self-directed accountability application for individuals in reintegration and under community supervision.
-The app is designed to document behavioral consistency over time and reward sustained accountability with increased autonomy.
+The app documents behavioral consistency over time and rewards sustained accountability with increased autonomy.
 REDI is at the design stage.
 I intend to develop it further during incarceration and pursue its construction upon release.

 Compliance

-I have complied with all conditions of my pretrial release–monthly reporting to U.S. Probation and Pretrial Services and urinalysis testing when directed.
-I have maintained sobriety from drug use and alcohol abuse since 2006, twenty years.
+I have complied with all conditions of my pretrial release–monthly reporting to U.S. Probation and Pretrial Services and urinalysis testing when directed, and I have maintained sobriety from drug use and alcohol abuse.
 These are baseline obligations, not evidence of merit.
 I cite them only to confirm I have met them without exception.

 I will comply with all conditions of supervised release imposed by the Court.
 I will report to my probation officer as directed, submit to testing, maintain employment, pay restitution, and meet every requirement on time and in full.